arcus/education_modules/python_basics_writing_python_code/python_basics_writing_python_code.md

     In this example though, all you need to do to restore the dictionary to its original form is re-run the first code cell or refresh the page.
     </div>

 * There isn't a method to add items to a dictionary, but it can be done!
-You can give the dictionary a new key and assign a value to it (notice that we're using bracket notation again).
+You can give the dictionary a new key and assign a value to it (notice that we're using square bracket notation again, like we did for lists).
 This is another example of a permanent change to our dictionary.

     @sage
     <div class="python_link">